Marcell Ozuna Player Props: Braves vs. Red Sox

 Marcell Ozuna At The Plate

-- Ozuna has had an RBI in 27 games this year (32.9%), including 12 multi-RBI outings (14.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Ozuna has driven home a run in 27 games this year (32.5%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on two occasions..

-- In 39.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (4.9%).
+- In 32 of 83 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.